pmaglana/ad-users/README.md

 <img width="2544" height="416" alt="_adbanner" src="https://github.com/user-attachments/assets/9ec096fb-3475-4826-b381-e6226792e685" />
 </p>

-<h1>Creating Users with PowerShell</h1>
+<h1>Creating Users with PowerShell, Group Policies, & Managing Accounts</h1>

 <h2>About this Project</h2>

-This is a continuation project, refer to [Active Directory Installation and Configuration](https://github.com/pmaglana/ad-config) for additional information.
 In this project we are going to create users which we will use to attempt to log into client-1.
+Hers, we will learn how to deal with Account Lockouts, Enabling and Disabling Accounts, and we will also observe logs via the Domain Controller and on a Client Machine.

 <h2>Environment & Technology Used</h2>